 Members of the Venice Community Housing Board of Directors are distinguished professionals who serve in a volunteer capacity.
 An unselfish commitment to others is an underlying common element of each director which brings them to the table to advocate and ensure the delivery of our mission.

 Marie Kennedy is Professor Emerita in Community Planning at the University of Massachusetts Boston and a former Visiting Professor of Urban Planning at the University of California Los Angeles.
 Throughout her academic career she combined the roles of activist and scholar, working in and writing about community development, planning education and participatory action research.
 Over the years, Marie has worked with and/or written about community and worker organizations and social movements in the Greater Boston area, San Francisco and Los Angeles, as well as in Argentina, Brazil, Cuba, Haiti, Mexico, Palestine and Nicaragua.
-She chairs the board of Venice Community Housing and serves on the advisory committees of Grassroots International and of Planners Network.
+She serves on the board of Venice Community Housing and serves on the advisory committees of Grassroots International and of Planners Network.

 Theresa Hwang is a community-engaged architect and founder of Dept of Places, a participatory design and civic engagement practice based in Los Angeles, CA. She has spent over 10 years focused on equitable cultural and community development with multiple groups and campaigns.
 She was the former Director of Community Design and Planning at the Skid Row Housing Trust, a non-profit permanent supportive housing organization where she was the Enterprise Rose Architectural Fellow from 2009-2012.
 Theresa is an adjunct studio professor at Woodbury University and has previously co-taught at the University of Southern California.
 Theresa received her Bachelor of Science in Civil Engineering and Art History from Johns Hopkins University and her Master of Architecture from Harvard Graduate School of Design.
 She is also on the Board of Directors for the Association for Community Design and was recognized as one of Next City’s Urban Vanguards 2015.